How Ukraine's strikes on Russian oil refineries could cause a global oil price shock and affect your gas prices

 The next few days will be crucial in determining the impact of the strikes on global oil prices.
 On May 1, the International Energy Agency is set to release its monthly oil market report, which will provide further insight into the effects of the strikes on global oil supply.
 Meanwhile, Russian officials are expected to announce plans to increase security measures at oil refineries, in an effort to prevent further attacks.
 Surprisingly, some analysts believe that the strikes could ultimately benefit Ukraine, as higher oil prices could lead to increased economic pressure on Russia, weakening its ability to fund its military operations.

-How the Ukraine-Russia conflict is secretly driving up your grocery bills
+How Iran's Strait of Hormuz strategy is secretly driving up your gas prices